datastax/kafka-sink/docs/release-notes/README.md

 key.converter.decimal.format={BASE64 | NUMERIC}
 ```

+> [!CAUTION]
-> **Note:** Attention: The JSON converter automatically deserializes using either
- format.
-Be sure to upgrade your consumer applications and sink connectors before
- changing source connector converters to use the `NUMERIC` format,
- should you choose to do so.
+> The JSON converter automatically deserializes using either format.
+Be sure to upgrade your consumer applications and sink connectors before changing source connector converters to use the `NUMERIC` format, should you choose to do so.
 Refer to [https://cwiki.apache.org/confluence/display/KAFKA/KIP-481%3A+SerDe+Improvements+for+Connect+Decimal+type+in+JSON](https://cwiki.apache.org/confluence/display/KAFKA/KIP-481%3A+SerDe+Improvements+for+Connect+Decimal+type+in+JSON)

+> [!TIP]
-> **Note:** Tip: DataStax recommends that you use the
- `datastax-java-driver.basic.contact-point` setting with the DataStax Java
- driver (KAF-155), instead of the combination of two deprecated configuration parameters,
- `contactPoints` and `port`.
+> DataStax recommends that you use the `datastax-java-driver.basic.contact-point` setting with the DataStax Java driver (KAF-155), instead of the combination of two deprecated configuration parameters, `contactPoints` and `port`.
 See [Mapping Kafka Connector settings to Java driver properties](../config/java-driver.md#kafkaSettingJavaDriverConfig__mappingConnectorSettingsToJavaDriverProperties).

 ## DataStax Apache Kafka Connector 1.2.1 release notes